hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 ### Lesson Infrastructure

-Members of the Lesson Infrastructure Subcommittee serve as Maintainers for the [Carpentry lesson template](https://github.com/swcarpentry/styles) and [its documentation](https://github.com/swcarpentry/lesson-example), as well as for the [Carpentry workshop template](https://github.com/swcarpentry/workshop-template).
+Members of the Lesson Infrastructure Committee serve as Maintainers for the [Carpentry lesson template](https://github.com/swcarpentry/styles) and [its documentation](https://github.com/swcarpentry/lesson-example), as well as for the [Carpentry workshop template](https://github.com/swcarpentry/workshop-template).